 UMGC grants credit for military experience and study completed in service schools on the basis of the recommendations by the American Council on Education (ACE) in Guide to the Evaluation of Educational Experiences in the Armed Services.
-Courses taken at accredited military institutions may also be accepted as part of an articulation agreement Such credit is granted only if it is applicable to your chosen degree plan; it must meet other UMGC requirements for transfer credit and is subject to the same limitations as those placed on nonmilitary credit.
-UMGC generally accepts recommendations of ACE for lower- and upper-level credit.
+Courses taken at accredited military institutions may also be accepted as part of an articulation agreement; they must meet other UMGC requirements for transfer credit, and they are subject to the same limitations as those placed on nonmilitary credit.
+UMGC generally accepts ACE recommendations for lower- and upper-level credit.